-"Ruby Valley Trek in Ganesh Himal Region of Nepali latest hidden trekking trail in Nepal."
+"Ruby Valley Trek in Ganesh Himal Region is the hidden trekking trail of Nepal."

 Highlights of Ruby Valley Trek

 - The driving road from Kathmandu to Syabrubensi to Chillemi and Dhading Bensi to Kathmandu.

 - Remote and hidden Valley trek with homestay and camping trek.